tlwl19/EGL314/README.md

 # **Mental Wellness GUI**

-The Mental Wellness GUI approaches different ways to improve one's posititve state of mental health.
-The GUI allows users to play different games that could approach mental wellness.
+The Mental Wellness GUI approaches different ways to improve one's positivity state of mental health.
+There are 4 available games that allow users to play that can help them in improving their mental wellness.
 The games also leverages on electromechanical systems that manipulate polarization to synergize pixelized art forms.

 <br>

 ![Alt text](markdown%20imgs/mainpageSS.png)
 *Mental Wellness GUI Main Page*

 <br>